serviceprototypinglab/os2os/README.md

 With `up`, you will uploads your templates.
 With `down`, you will delete a project in a cluster.

-The configuration can be added in ~/.os2os.yaml or directly with the flags.
+The configuration can be added in ~/.os2os.yaml or directly using the flags.
 Use help to see all the flags.
 If no configuration is given to the tool, it will take the default values.